This is a protocol for a systematic review which has since been published

-This systematic review aims to:
+This review aimed to:

 - synthesize the empirical evidence on the innovation-employment relationship with a view to support evidence-based policy making;